phillip-haydon/philliphaydon.com/_posts/2013-01-31-oauth-with-nancyfx-and-world-domination-authentication.md

 - /authentication/authenticatecallback?providerkey=facebook
 - /authentication/authenticatecallback?providerkey=google

-<span class="note">**Note:** The urls are forced to be lowercase because Google is case sensative, so when registering your app with google please make sure the url is registered all lowercase.</span>
+<span class="note">**Note:** The urls are forced to be lowercase because Google is case sensitive, so when registering your app with google please make sure the url is registered all lowercase.</span>

 And you're done!